RobertoAlessandri/CNN_DOA/README.md

 ## Report

-A detailed description of our work can be find here: **TODO** put hypertext to the report
+A detailed description of our work can be found [here](https://github.com/RobertoAlessandri/CNN_DOA/blob/main/L11_Report.pdf)

 ## Contacts